roblaing/webgames/ricerocks/README.md

 In the fog of the religious war underway between <a href="https://en.wikipedia.org/wiki/Functional_programming">FP</a> vs
 <a href="https://en.wikipedia.org/wiki/Object-oriented_programming">OOP</a>, event-driven programming seems to have been
-forgotten. to me, it seems the most natural approach for writing any kind of GUI application, including games.
+forgotten.
+To me, it seems the most natural approach for writing any kind of GUI application, including games.

 Event-driven programming broadly involves three types of things: